With temperatures peaking to 29°C (84.2°F),

 Heat index

-In July, the heat index is appraised at a tropical 34°C (93.2°F).
-Adopt special protective actions against heat exhaustion and heat cramps.
-Long-duration activity risks heatstroke.
+The heat index in July is appraised at a tropical 34°C (93.2°F).
+Additional precautions are required to avert heat cramps and heat exhaustion.
+Persistent activity may culminate in heatstroke.

 Humidity